Yanfeng-Yang-0316/CDCIT/README.md

 ## Update
 2025.4.19, highdim_XY.ipynb is updated to this repo.
 It can be used to test high-dimensional $X,Y,Z$.
 But you need to package it by yourself.

 2025.6.30, you can use return_samples = True to check generated samples!
-More visualization of samples can be found in visualize.ipynb.
+More visualization of samples can be found in display/visualize.ipynb.
 And you can change learning rate, batch size, hidden layer, etc. in the function **perform_diffusion_crt()**.
 Please check diffusion_crt.py.

 👊😁🔥**2025.6.30, DDIM sampler is updated to highdim_XY.ipynb, diffusion_crt.py and model.py!
 Now you can use the faster DDIM sampler for simulations.
 Originally a CDCIT need 60s, but it only need 10s using DDIM!**